This week we interview Jasmine DeSilva, CPCU, the Business Development Manager (Risk & Insurance Solutions) at Bermuda Business Development Agency.

 If an insurtech founder is reading this, and interested in the opportunity in relocating, how should they get in touch with you?

-They can connect with me on email at [email protected].
+They can connect with me by email at [email protected].
 I look forward to hearing from you and am happy to help answer any questions you may have and to provide more information related to your specific business needs.

 I also encourage you to visit the BDA’s website www.bda.bm and to sign-up to our newsletter, The Bermuda Angle, for the latest information on the Bermuda market.